-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WI-SF-COM-04.02.06 NEW Correct elastomers for the well conditions.
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-04.02.06 Correct elastomers for the well conditions.
 From given well conditions, describe the correct elastomer to use.
-From a given situation, explain the correct elastomer to use, and the consequences of using the incorrect type. С WI-SF-COM-04.02.07 NEW BOP control system.
+From a given situation, explain the correct elastomer to use, and the consequences of using the incorrect type. С WI-SF-COM-04.02.07 BOP control system.
 Explain the operating principle of a BOP control system.
 Explain when to use accumulators.
 Explain why it is important to size accumulators for the BOP function.
 Explain the operating principle of a BOP control system.
 Explain when to use accumulators.
 Explain why it is important to size accumulators for the BOP function.
-Using given data, calculate the required volume of accumulators. В
+Using given data, calculate the required accumulator capacity. В

-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance BARRIER VERIFICATION TESTING Verification WI-SF-COM-05.01.01 WC02.04 Verifying well barrier elements are in place and working.
-Describe the processes to verify a well barrier element is in place and working: Confirm that it has operated correctly Continually monitor its integrity.
-Identify the reference sources for barrier verification criteria including: The well programme Operations manuals.
-Describe the processes to verify a well barrier element is in place and working: Confirm that it has operated correctly Continually monitor its integrity.
-Identify the reference sources for barrier verification criteria including: The well programme Operations manuals Industry standards Specifications from equipment manufacturers. в WI-SF-COM-05.01.02 WC02.05 Documentation for well barrier tests.
-Describe the key elements of well barrier test documents: - Testing procedure - Documentation sign off - Accurate records.
-Verify the criteria for well barrier test documents: Correct test procedure used Documentation sign off by the correct person.
-Accurate records maintained. В
+BARRIER VERIFICATION TESTING Verification WI-SF-COM-05.01.01 Verifying well barrier elements are in place and working.
+Describe the processes to verify a well barrier element is in place and working: - confirm that it has operated correctly - continually monitor its integrity.
+Identify the reference sources for barrier verification criteria including: - the well programme - operations manuals.
+Describe the processes to verify a well barrier element is in place and working: - confirm that it has operated correctly - continually monitor its integrity.
+Identify the reference sources for barrier verification criteria including: - the well programme - operations manuals - industry standards - specifications from equipment manufacturers. В WI-SF-COM-05.01.02 Documentation for well barrier tests.
+Explain the value and purpose of well barrier test documentation.
+Describe the key elements of well barrier test documents: - testing procedure - documentation sign off - accurate records.
+Explain the value and purpose of well barrier test documentation.
+Verify the criteria for well barrier test documents: - correct test procedure used - documentation sign off by the correct person - accurate records maintained. В

-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WI-SF-COM-05.01.03 WP01.05/ WP01.07 The steps required for an effective barrier element test.
-Outline the appropriate steps for a barrier element test and the line-up required: Communicate with the team Ensure every team member understands the procedure Monitor and record test parameters for pressure and flow Seek test documentation approval.
-From a given situation, verify the appropriate steps for a barrier element test and the line-up required: Communicate with the team Ensure every team member understands the procedure Monitor and record test parameters for pressure and flow Seek test documentation approval.
-A WI-SF-COM-05.01.04 WC02.06 What to do when a well barrier element test fails.
-Explain the correct action to take if a well barrier element test fails: Ensure secondary barrier in place and working Repair or replace the failed barrier Re-test the barrier.
-From a given situation, explain the correct action to take if a well barrier element test fails: Ensure secondary barrier in place and working Repair or replace the failed barrier Re-test the barrier.
-A WI-SF-COM-05.01.05 WWE01.02 The need for equipment certification and checking if equipment is compatible for use.
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-05.01.03 The steps required for an effective barrier element test.
+Outline the appropriate steps for a barrier element test and the line-up required: - communicate with the team - ensure every team member understands the procedure - monitor and record test parameters for pressure and flow - seek test documentation approval.
+From a given situation, verify the appropriate steps for a barrier element test and the line-up required: - communicate with the team - ensure every team member understands the procedure - monitor and record test parameters for pressure and flow - seek test documentation approval. А WI-SF-COM-05.01.04 What to do when a well barrier element test fails.
+Explain the correct action to take if a well barrier element test fails: - ensure secondary barrier in place and working - repair or replace the failed barrier - re-test the barrier.
+From a given situation, explain the correct action to take if a well barrier element test fails: - ensure secondary barrier in place and working - repair or replace the failed barrier - re-test the barrier. А WI-SF-COM-05.01.05 The need for equipment certification and checking if equipment is compatible for use.
 Explain why equipment must be certified, and how to ensure it is compatible with other equipment and the well fluids.
 From a given situation, verify if the equipment is certified, and if the required checks have been completed to ensure equipment and well fluid compatibility. В